mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator.md

 # `.keep_if` and `.delete_if`
 ---

-Lastly in this post we'll cover the latter problem methods mentioned before.
+Lastly in this post we'll cover the latter two problem methods mentioned before.
 These are the exact same things as `.select`/`.reject` respectively, however they're **destructive methods**, meaning that after we call them, they'll permanently alter the array, not just the output.
-So what happens if we populate the choices?
+So before all the edits above to make `.find` and `.detect` work, if we ran our program we'd get:
 ```ruby
 question_keep = Question.new("keep_if")
 question_keep.generateQuestion